Skip to main content

 "When most people hear about human trafficking, they say that doesn't happen here, 'not in my city,'" Brandt said.
 "But once they learn about the realities of this crime, they say, 'not in my city!'
 And they determined that this will be something that they will be without. "

-A big reason for organizing the summit and bringing it to Saskatoon next year is the transient nature of the crimes, which often involves moving across provincial or international borders.
+A big reason for organizing the summit and bringing it to Saskatoon next year is the transient nature of the crimes, which often involve moving across provincial or international borders.
 Brandt says traffickers move across borders in unpredictable ways and attempts to prevent the crimes need to match those efforts.

 According to data from Statistics Canada, 3,996 incidents of human trafficking were reported to police in Canada between 2012 and 2022.
 However, it is noted the crime is largely underreported with victims often not wanting to disclose the crime because of trauma, safety concerns and shame.